HDTV ANTENNAS "Fact or Fiction" ? By Denny Duplessis 2007

-FICTION Special TV antennas are necessary to receive the new over the air HDTV/Digital signal.
+FICTION Special TV antennas are necessary to receive the free over the air HDTV/Digital signal.

-FACT HDTV/Digital signal is and will broadcast on the same channel frequencies that traditional analog television have been broadcasting on for years.
+FACT HDTV/Digital signal is and will broadcast on the same channel frequencies (VHF and UHF) that traditional analog television has been broadcasting on for years.
 The frequency band will be narrower covering channels 2 through 51.
 See: Real vs. Virtual Channels.

 FICTION all HDTV/digital signals will be broadcast on the UHF(Ch.14-69) frequency band.

 FACT Not all digital signals are UHF.
-Nearly every television broadcasting market in the U.S. has at least one or more VHF (2-13) channel. requiring a VHF and UHD capable antenna.
+Nearly every television broadcasting market in the U.S. has at least one or more VHF (2-13) channel. requiring a VHF and UHF capable antenna.